DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2022-10-07-signal-detection.md

 )
 ```

-This framework uses BAYESIAN REGRESSION MODELING package brms!
+This framework uses the BAYESIAN REGRESSION MODELING package brms!
 This is
 wonderful since brms extends to complicated frameworks in the future.
 It
 saves the model in evsdt_1, and we can get a summary of what’s going on
 here with this: